Abelian Duality for Generalised Maxwell Theories: Fourier Duality for Polynomial Observables

+\begin{remark} Note that expectation values are defined by first extending an observable using the factorization structure from the open set $U$ to the (compact oriented) global spacetime $X$.
+As such, we only need to use the filtration of differential forms on compact $X$, where the spectrum of the Laplacian is well-behaved. \end{remark}

-Recall here that $\Omega^p_{cl,\ZZ}(X)$ is our notation for the closed $p$-forms with integral periods.
-This is the product of a finite-rank lattice with a vector space, and our filtration is the intersection of this subgroup with the filtration $F^k\Omega^p_{cl}(X)$ defined previously; this intersection is well-behaved since the lattice part is contained in the harmonic forms, thus in the intersection of all the filtered pieces.
-We notice that if $H^p(U) = 0$ then this definition agrees with the one we used in \ref{expvals_gaussian}, so in particular the limit converges.
+We notice that if $\mr H^p(U) = 0$ then this definition agrees with the one we used in Section \ref{expvals_gaussian}, so in particular the limit converges.
 In general, the integrand is dominated in absolute value by the integrand over all closed $p$-forms, which we already know converges (since the proof of \ref{expvals_gaussian} still applies with $\OO_i$ replaced by $|\OO_i|$).

+\begin{remark} The map $F^* \colon \obssm_{\Omega^p_{cl},R}(U)_0 \to \obsq_{\pmp,R}(U)_0$ is injective, and if $\mr H^p(U; \ZZ) = 0$ it is an isomorphism.
+We can use Definition \ref{exp_val_closed_def} to define the expectation value of an observable in the image of $F^*$.
+We do not know the right prescription for extending this notion to define the expectation value of observables that depend more generally on the discrete factor of the space of generalized Maxwell fields. \end{remark}

 Using this definition (and bearing in mind its relationship to the notion of expectation value considered above on certain open sets), we'll prove the main compatibility with duality.

 \begin{theorem} Let $\OO$ be a local observable in $\obssm_{\Omega^p,R}(U)_0$, and let $\wt \OO\in \obssm_{\Omega^{n-p},1/2R}(U)_0$ be its Fourier dual observable.
 Let $r(\OO)$ and $r(\wt \OO)$ be the restrictions to local observables in $\obssm_{\Omega^p_{cl}}(U)_0$ and $\obssm_{\Omega^{n-p}_{cl}}(U)_0$ respectively.
 Then, computing the expectation values of $r(\OO)$ and $r(\wt \OO)$, we find